srinath1510/pocketflow-note-agent/README.md

 **AI-powered pipeline for transforming web research into structured Notion notes with intelligent cross-references and knowledge graphs.**

 Transform scattered browser captures into comprehensive, interconnected notes that build your personal knowledge base over time.
+Capture notes from the browser with the BrowserBud Chrome Extension: https://github.com/srinath1510/browserbud-chrome-extension

 ## Features